-There are lots of programmes offered in English and Czech really mean business when it comes to exchange programmes.
+There are lots of programmes offered in English and Czech really mean business when it comes to exchanging programmes.

 After a couple of decades of running EU-US exchanges they’ve polished their curriculum and extra-curriculum activities, and absolutely nailed it with fun events for international students.
 And if this isn’t enough, the cost of living here is still relatively cheap, in comparison to the UK or Germany.

 Apart from its magnificent historical and cultural tradition, Portugal boasts amazing weather throughout the year.
-If you are sporty and outdoorsy, than this coastal warm and sunny country is for you.
+If you are sporty and outdoorsy then this coastal warm and sunny country is for you.
 But this predominantly beach culture doesn’t spoil the quality of higher education here.

-University of Porto, for instance, is the highest ranked in the country and is one of the places to study abroad in the world.
+The University of Porto, for instance, is the highest-ranked in the country and is one of the places to study abroad in the world.
 If you are more interested in the social sciences, then explore some universities in Lisbon.
 Portuguese definitely know how to have fun, so you will make some unforgettable memories if you befriend local students.

-Although located in the Nordic Europe, Sweden is a very diverse and friendly in its nature.
-With on of the highest indexes for quality of life in the world, the Swedish are pros in equality and friendliness towards foreign cultures.
+Although located in Nordic Europe, Sweden is very diverse and friendly in its nature.
+With one of the highest indexes for quality of life in the world, the Swedish are pros in equality and friendliness towards foreign cultures.

 English is the second language here, so you can enjoy a truly European experience but without the hassle of constantly reaching out for your dictionary.
 Additionally, the best Scandinavian universities are here, mainly because critical thinking is what drives their education to the top of the world’s lists.